CodeYourFuture/immersive-go-course/server-database/README.md

-# API, file-server and database
+# Server and database

-In this project, you'll build another server with simple API that serves data from JSON files, then convert the backend read from a Postgres database, serving data for the API.
+In this project, you'll build another server.
+This one will have a simple API that serves data in JSON form.
+You'll them convert the backend read from a Postgres database, serving data for the API.
 You'll then turn off the database and learn how to handle errors correctly.

 Timebox: 6 days